kubevirt/community/committee-steering/charter.md

   appropriate SIG folder if the contributor experience or on-boarding knowledge is different than in the general [contributor guide]. *MAY* delegate to contributors to create or update.
-- *MUST* organize KubeCon/CloudNativeCon Intros and Deep Dives with CNCF Event staff and approve presented content but *MAY* delegate to other contributors.
 - *MUST* ensure meetings are recorded and made available.
-- *MUST* coordinate sponsored working group updates to the SIG and the wider community.
 - *MUST* coordinate communication and be a connector with other community groups like SIGs and the Steering Committee but *MAY* delegate the actual communication and creation of content to other contributors where appropriate.
-- *MUST* create the yearly [annual report] for the group but *SHOULD* get help with curation from other SIG participants.

 #### Tech Lead

 - Number: 2+
 - Membership tracked in [sigs.yaml]
-- *MUST* Approve & facilitate the creation of new subprojects
-- *MUST* Approve & facilitate decommissioning of existing subprojects
 - *MUST* Resolve cross-Subproject and cross-SIG technical issues and decisions or delegate to another Lead as needed
 - *MUST* in conjunction with the Chairs identify, track, and maintain the